chelyabinsk/footexp/README.md

 Markov chain is calculated from the transition between states

-Since there are too many states  common states are put into groups to reduce computation time
+Since there are too many states  common states are put into groups to reduce computational time

 | Odds Range | Group |
 |:-----------|------:|